 Until the late revivals, professional men were rarely reached by preaching, and they were almost all infidels at heart.
-People almost understood the Bible to warrant the idea, that they could not be converted.
+People almost understood the Bible to warrant the idea that they could not be converted.
 The reason is obvious.
-The Gospel had not been commended to the consciences of such men.
-Ministers had not grappled with mind, and reasoned so as to make that class of minds see the truth of the Gospel, and feel its power, and consequently such persons had come to regard religion as something unworthy their notice.
+The Gospel had not been commended to the conscience of such men.
+Ministers had not reasoned so as to make that class of mind see the truth of the Gospel, and feel its power; consequently such persons had come to regard religion as something unworthy of their notice.

-But of late years the case is altered, and in some places there have been more of this class of persons converted, in proportion to their numbers, than of any others.
+Of late years, however, the case is altered, and in some places there have been more of this class of persons converted, in proportion to their numbers, than of any other.
 That is because they were made to understand the claims of the Gospel.
 The preacher grappled with their minds, and showed them the reasonableness of religion.
-And when this is done, it is found that that class of minds are more easily converted than any other.
-They have so much better capacity to receive an argument, and are so much more in the habit of yielding to the force of reason, that as soon as the Gospel gets a fair hold of their minds, it breaks them right down, and melts them at the feet of Christ.
+And when this is done, it is found that this class of mind is more easily converted than any other.

+They have so much better capacity to receive an argument, and are so much more in the habit of yielding to the force of reason, that as soon as the Gospel gets a fair hold of their minds, it breaks them right down, and melts them down at the feet of Christ.

-- 2. Before the Gospel can take general effect, we must have a class of extempore preachers, for the following reasons: - (a) No set of men can stand the labour of writing sermons and doing all the preaching which will be requisite. - (b) Written preaching is not calculated to produce the requisite effect.
-Such preaching does not present truth in the right shape. - (c) It is impossible for a man who writes his sermons to arrange his matter, and turn and choose his thoughts, so as to produce the same effect as when he addresses the people directly, and makes them feel that he means them.
+2. Before the Gospel takes general effect, we must have a class of extempore preachers, for the following reasons:

+- (a) No set of men can stand the labor of writing sermons and doing all the preaching which will be requisite. - (b) Written sermons are not calculated to produce the requisite effect.
+Such preaching does not present the truth in right shape.

+It is impossible for a man who writes his sermons to arrange his matter, and turn and choose his thoughts, so as to produce the same effect as when he addresses the people directly, and makes them feel that he means them.
 Writing sermons had its origin in times of political difficulty.
 The practice was unknown in the apostles' days.
 No doubt written sermons have done a great deal of good, but they can never give to the Gospel its great power.

 Perhaps many ministers have been so long trained in the use of notes, that they had better not throw them away.
 Perhaps they would make bad work without them.
-The difficulty would not be for the want of mind, but from wrong training.
-The bad habit is begun with the school boy, who is called to "speak his piece."
-Instead of being set to express his own thoughts and feelings in his own language, and with his own natural manner, such as nature herself prompts, he is made to commit another person's writing to memory, and then mouths it out in a stiff and formal way.
-And so when he goes to college, and to the seminary, instead of being trained to extempore speaking, he is set to writing his piece, and commit it to memory.
+The difficulty would not be for want of mind, but from wrong training.
+The bad habit is begun with the schoolboy, who is called to "speak his piece."
+Instead of being set to express his own thoughts and feelings in his own language, and in his own natural manner, such as Nature herself prompts, he is made to commit another person's writing to memory, and then he mouths it out in a stiff and formal way.
+And so when he goes to college, and to the seminary, instead of being trained to extempore speaking, he is set to write his piece, and commit it to memory.

 I would pursue the opposite course from the beginning.
 I would give him a subject, and let him first think, and then speak his thoughts.
 Perhaps he will make mistakes.
-Very well, that is to be expected-in a beginner.
+Very well, that is to be expected in a beginner.
 But he will learn.
 Suppose he is not eloquent, at first.
 Very well, he can improve.

 And he is in the very way to improve.
-This kind of training alone will ever raise up a class of ministers who can convert the world.
+This kind of training alone will raise up a class of ministers who can convert the world.